evitanegara/Email-Campaign-Intelligence-Dashboard-using-Power-BI/README.md

   - Placing CTAs in clear, prominent areas
   - Using contrasting colors to draw attention
   - Applying action-oriented language like “Download Now” or “Get Your Guide”
-- Implement A/B testing to validate subject lines, CTA designs, and layout decisions—ensuring the best-performing variants are prioritized.
+- Implement A/B testing to validate subject lines, CTA designs, and layout decisions ensuring the best-performing variants are prioritized.

 ### Audience Targeting
-- Prioritize Leads in campaign targeting—they deliver stronger click and conversion rates and present better ROI potential.
+- Prioritize Leads in campaign targeting they deliver stronger click and conversion rates and present better ROI potential.
 - Reevaluate the Promotional campaign strategy, which showed the lowest engagement.
 Revise messaging, design, or targeting to improve relevance.
-- Focus efforts on high-performing countries like Iceland, Vanuatu, and Guinea.
+- Focus efforts on high performing countries like Iceland, Vanuatu, and Guinea.
 Simultaneously, exclude or clean underperforming segments with high bounce rates to improve deliverability.

 ### Device Experience & UX Optimization
 - With over 61% of clicks from desktop, ensure landing pages are optimized for fast loading, clean design, and intuitive layout.